New Hampshire Fire History

 Founded: 2008

-Service Area: Clarksville, Colebrook, Columbia, Dixville, Pittsburg, and Stewartstown (NH), as well as Canaan and Norton (VT)
+Service Area: Clarksville, Colebrook, Columbia, Dixville, Pittsburg, and Stewartstown (NH); Canaan, Lemington, and Norton (VT)

 Number of Bases: 1